In a perfect world new members join your organization and instantly understand your purpose and your value to them.

-Then, run most organizational communication through that member - it's their number the member calls with questions, and their email address member communications are sent out from.
+Then, run most organizational communication through this member success advocate - it's their number the member calls with questions, and their email address member communications are sent out from.

 55% of association members felt a connection with their professional organization, despite overall satisfaction rates of 84% (Community Brands)

 - State an Agreement

 Ask members clearly what they want to get out of their membership via member surveys.
 Write it down, and put the member on a path to achieve whatever it is they're looking for.

 This gives you something to bring up at the next renewal, as well as a way to frame your organizational efforts and goals.